wtianzi/IRISDeveloperQ1/README.md

 2. Open a terminal or command prompt and navigate to the bookstore folder.

-3. Run `npm install`to install the project dependencies based on the package.json file.

-4. Run `npm start` to start the development server.
+3. Run `npm start` to start the development server.

 ### Part 2.
 The main code is in [server.js](RESTAPI/server.js)

 1. Please install following packages:
-`npm install express`
-`npm install cors`
+`npm install express cors`

 2. Open a terminal or command prompt and navigate to the RESTAPI folder.